codinglead/codinglead.github.io/_posts/2019-11-19-prototypical-inheritance.md

 * Object()
 * (Symbol())

-JavaScript have object wrappers that you can declare so you have access to methods.
+JavaScript has object wrappers that you can declare so you have access to methods on the prototype.

-JS will automatically "box" wrap primitives values so you have access to methods
+JavaScript will automatically "box" wrap primitives values so you have access to methods

 ```javascript
 42.toString() // Error